-Chia is a gluten free grain.
-People with known sensitivity to gluten sensitivity or celiac's disease can safely add it to their diet.
+Chia is a gluten-free grain.
+People with known sensitivity to gluten sensitivity or celiac's disease can safely include in their diet.

-Chia are one of the low glycemic index foods and according to Nutritiondata.com has a fullness factor of 2.8.
-Low glycemic index help in effective regulation of daily blood glucose levels.
+Chia are one of the low-glycemic index foods, and according to Nutritiondata.com has a fullness factor of 2.8.
+Foods that are low in glycemic index ensure effective regulation of daily blood glucose levels.
 Substitution of chia to rice and other cereal grains may benefit in individuals with diabetes.

-The seeds are an excellent source of vitamins like niacin, riboflavin, thiamin, folic acid.
-Niacin is an essential B-complex vitamin found abundantly in them, nearly more than twice the amount in sesame seeds.
-100 g of chia provide about 8.83 mg or 55% of daily required levels of niacin.
-Niacin helps reduce LDL-cholesterol concentrations in the blood.
-Besides, it enhances GABA activity inside the brain which in turn helps reduce anxiety and neurosis.
+The seeds are excellent source of vitamins like niacin, riboflavin, thiamin, folic acid.
+Niacin is an essential B-complex vitamin found abundantly in them; nearly more than twice the amount found in sesame seeds.
+100 g of chia provides about 8.83 mg or 55% of daily required levels of niacin.
+Niacin helps reduce LDL-cholesterol levels in the blood.
+Besides, it enhances GABA (γ amino butyric acid) activity inside the brain which in turn helps reduce anxiety, and neurosis.

 The seeds are good sources of many essential minerals.
-Calcium, phosphorous, iron, manganese, and magnesium particularly concentrated in chia.
-Many of these minerals have a vital role in bone mineralization, red blood cell production, enzyme synthesis, as well as regulation of cardiac and skeletal muscle activities.
+Calcium, phosphorous, iron, manganese, and magnesium particularly concentrated in the chia.
+Many of these minerals play a vital role in bone mineralization, red blood cell production, enzyme synthesis, as well as regulation of cardiac, and skeletal muscle activities.

-Just a few tablespoons full of chia a day provides enough recommended levels of phenolic anti-oxidants, minerals, vitamins, and protein.
+Just a few tablespoonful of chia a day provides enough recommended levels of phenolic anti-oxidants, minerals, vitamins, and protein.

 |Principle||Nutrient Value||Percentage of RDA|